-- Peer contribution Previous reports and publications were used as a knowledge base from which the approach was developed.
-With future development of the approach it is anticipated that peer contribution will be captured. - Internal review- SEPA undertook an internal review of the approach and its method of presentation on the flood maps viewer.
+- Internal review SEPA undertook an internal review of the approach and its method of presentation on the flood maps viewer.
 Operational staff responsible for providing flood risk advice to Planning Authorities also reviewed draft outputs to ensure consistency with expectations. - Local authority review The approach was presented to flood risk management Local Advisory Groups.